failsafe-go/failsafe-go.dev/comparisons.md

 - Failsafe-go provides several retry related event listeners.
 - Failsafe-go can perform [asynchronous executions][async-execution] with retries.
 - Failsafe-go retry policies are concurrency safe.
-- Failsafe-go retries can can receive [execution context][execution-context].
+- Failsafe-go retries can can receive [execution info][execution-info].
 - Failsafe-go retries can [cooperate with cancellation][cooperative-cancellation].
 - Failsafe-go retry backoff delays are computed automatically. [cenkalti/backoff] requires you to call a function.
 - Failsafe-go retries can be [composed][policy-composition] with other policies.